swagridAi/kpi_dashboard/new/reference/complete_power_queries.md

     AddCreatedBy = Table.AddColumn(AddEffectiveDate, "CreatedBy", each "System Administrator"),

     // ===== VALIDATION RULES =====
-    ValidateMappings = Table.SelectRows(AddCreatedBy, each
+    // Keep data quality validation but not IsActive filtering ValidateMappings = Table.SelectRows(AddCreatedBy, each
         [issue_type] <> null and
         [CapabilityKey] <> null and